hashicorp/consul/website/source/docs/guides/leader-election.html.markdown

 [sessions](/docs/internals/sessions.html).
 Sessions allow us to build a system that can gracefully handle failures.

-Note that JSON output in this guide has been pretty-printed for easier reading.
+-> **Note:** JSON output in this guide has been pretty-printed for easier reading.
 Actual values returned from the API will not be formatted.

 ## Contending Nodes